akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He did not move.
 His breathing quickened; a frown creased his brow.
 The lane was darkening.
 An owl called nearby – short and sharp.

-“The Queen knew,” Godfrey said.
+“We owe you an apology.
+I think that the King intended to announce it to you there in front of everyone.
+The Queen was shocked,” Godfrey said.
 He spoke firmly, facing aside, to his horse’s ears.

-“She could have stopped you.
-She did not.
-She sent you away with gifts instead.”
-He shook his head.
-“I think she was shocked at the King’s vow.
-She did not mean to harm you.
-She meant to buy time to keep everyone calm.”
+“By me,” wondered Beatrice uncertainly.

+A nervous smile flittered across Godfrey’s face.
+“Nay, rather the King’s vow.
+She was shocked, and thus sent you away with gifts, to allow her time to speak with the King, and so as not to make you a public spectacle, and to keep everyone calm.
+She could have stopped you.
+She did not, but I’m sure that she meant you no harm, at least that’s what I believe.”

 He looked down the road with a sudden sigh.
 “You must remember that my father was under immense pressure from everyone – barons, bishops, even the Queen — and he does not like being pushed.
 Everyone had a plan for my marriage.
 So he made that vow.”